Donna Lopiano

 1993

-A battle ensued this year for more equity between the men’s and women’s sports programs.
-The participation rates and scholarship rates were to drop from 77 percent to 56 percent for men and increase from 23 percent to 44 percent for women over a three year period.
-It was ordered that the University generate the money not men’s athletics.
+This year, a battle ensued for more equity between the men’s and women’s sports programs.
+Over a three-year period, the participation rates and scholarship rates were to drop from 77 percent to 56 percent for men and increase from 23 percent to 44 percent for women.
+It was ordered that the University generate the money, not men’s athletics.

 Donna’s feelings about leaving the SWC